rskarbez/vr_bibliometrics/README.md

 all-vr.txt contains a subset of all_vr.txt in the format expected by vr_biblopmetrics.ipynb.

 vr_bibliometrics.ipynb does the intermediate computations to generate strategic diagrams.

+all_vr.bib is a bibtex file containing bibliographic information and abstracts for all 1591 papers associated with the IEEE VR conference (conference and TVCG special issues).